 Returns the value Val associated with Key in the process dictionary, or undefined if Key does not exist.
+The expected time complexity for the current implementation of this function is O(1) and the worst case time complexity is O(N), where N is the number of items in the process dictionary.
 Example: